codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-workflow.md

 ## Product release view of promotion workflows
-When a promotion is triggered automatically or manually, a release is created for the product, and displayed in the Releases tab.
+When a promotion is triggered automatically or manually, a release is created for the product and displayed in the Releases tab.
 Clicking the Release ID displays the ongoing or completed view of the promotion orchestration across the environment.

 Each environment displays the Pre-Action or Post-Action workflows assigned to it, including its steps for on-going releases.
 The collective status of the workflows determines the promotion status of an environment.